SultanovAR/papers_reports/README.md

 # Introduction

 Hi,
 Here i publish reports about papers that i've read.
+Now all reports in **reports.md** file.

 Papers is not new or important, but it's attracted me somehow.